Science and technology in the United States: The Atomic Age and "Big Science"

 The development of the bomb and its use against Japan in August 1945 initiated the Atomic Age, a time of anxiety over weapons of mass destruction that has lasted through the Cold War and down to the anti-proliferation efforts of today.
 Even so, the Atomic Age has also been characterized by peaceful uses of nuclear power, as in the advances in nuclear power and nuclear medicine.

 Edward Witten is a renowned theoretical physicist and mathematician known for his groundbreaking contributions to string theory and various areas of mathematical physics.

 Along with the production of the atomic bomb, World War II also began an era known as "Big Science" with increased government patronage of scientific research.
 The advantage of a scientifically and technologically sophisticated country became all too apparent during wartime, and in the ideological Cold War to follow the importance of scientific strength in even peacetime applications became too much for the government to any more leave to philanthropy and private industry alone.
-This increased expenditure on scientific research and education propelled the United States to the forefront of the international scientific community—an amazing feat for a country which only a few decades before still had to send its most promising students to Europe for extensive scientific education.
+This increased expenditure on scientific research and education propelled the United States to the forefront of the international scientific community—a country which only a few decades before still had to send its most promising students to Europe for extensive scientific education.

 The first US commercial nuclear power plant started operation in Illinois in 1956.
 At the time, the future for nuclear energy in the United States looked bright.
 But opponents criticized the safety of power plants and questioned whether safe disposal of nuclear waste could be assured.
 A 1979 accident at Three Mile Island in Pennsylvania turned many Americans against nuclear power.
 The cost of building a nuclear power plant escalated, and other, more economical sources of power began to look more appealing.
 During the 1970s and 1980s, plans for several nuclear plants were cancelled, and the future of nuclear power remains in a state of uncertainty in the United States.